 Zoeckler said UCD is currently restoring the former YWCA on Cornelia Street in Utica, the second floor of which will become affordable housing for veterans based on HUD guidelines thanks in part to the Clothes to Homes program.

 In addition to the SQSPCA thrift store, the Clothes to Homes truck also makes pickups in Cobleskill and Middleburgh and the CNYVOC collects textiles Monday through Friday from 8 a.m. to 3:30 p.m. at the Veteran’s Center at 726 Washington Street in Utica.
 CNYVOC serves veterans in eight counties and also has facilities in Delaware and Jefferson counties.

 The SQSPCA’s New Leash on Life Thrift Shop is open from 10 a.m. to 4 p.m.
 Tuesday through Saturday; donations are accepted Tuesday, Friday and Saturday.
 The thrift store and shelter are located at 5082-5088 State Highway 28, Cooperstown.

-In operation since 1917, the Susquehanna SPCA is a 501c3 charitable organization committed to caring for homeless, surrendered, and seized companion animals and finding them loving, forever homes.
+In operation since 1917, the Susquehanna SPCA is a 501c3 nonprofit organization committed to caring for homeless, surrendered, and seized companion animals and finding them loving, forever homes.
+The SQSPCA is a privately funded, state inspected animal shelter practicing “no-kill” philosophies.
+Private donations, grants, fundraising and the New Leash on Life Thrift Shop are the shelter’s primary source of income.
 For more information or to donate, visit www.sqspca.org